Richard Shelley, RN

 HMS Suffolk (Capt.
 R. Shelley, CBE, RN) conducted aircraft launching and recovering and gunnery exercises in Scapa Flow.
 (2)

 HMS Suffolk (Capt.
 R. Shelley, CBE, RN) conducted gunnery exercises in Scapa Flow.
 She then departed Scapa Flow to conduct RIX (rangefinding and inclination) exercises together with HMS Scylla (Capt.
 I.A.P.
-Macintyre, RN).
+Macintyre, CBE, RN) which was already out for exercises.
 (3)

 24 Jul 1942